fossabot/noah/README.md

 that have been "hard-coded" into noah to make builds easier.
 These protos also won't be modified so there should be no need to regenerate them.

+Any tools that you might need can be found in [tools](./docs/Tools.md).

 To build noah.
 ```bash
 go get -d -u github.com/readystock/noah